How to get more XP and level up faster in Pokémon Go

 The additional overhead that comes from having to hit the Pokémon Go Plus and the evolve button on your phone at the same time can slow down your catch and your evolve rate, but you should still end up way ahead in total.

-And yeah, double XP event makes this double profitable as well.
+And yeah, XP events makes this even more profitable as well.

 Mass-prestige